weecology/retriever/docs/introduction.rst

 into major database management systems (at the moment we support MySQL, PostgreSQL, SQLite, and Microsoft Access).

-Once the EcoData Retriever has loaded the data into the database it is easy to connect to the database using standard tools (e.g., MS Access, Filemaker, etc.).The EcoData Retriever can download and install small datasets in seconds and large datasets in minutes.
+Once the Data Retriever has loaded the data into the database it is easy to connect to the database using standard tools (e.g., MS Access, Filemaker, etc.).The Data Retriever can download and install small datasets in seconds and large datasets in minutes.
 The program also cleans up known issues with the datasets and automatically restructures them into a format appropriate for standard database management systems.